How many different type security camera plug soket come

 There are several common types of plug sockets used for security cameras, including Type A, Type C, and Type G. Type A sockets are mainly used in North and Central America, Type C sockets are common in Europe and Asia, while Type G sockets are standard in the United Kingdom and some other countries.

-See also How do cellular security cameras work
+See also How security cameras are used or scoping

 Plug Socket Type Region